M3n0nJ0rn3y/WebHome/README.md

 ---

 ## ✅ To-Do:
-- Change the Home button into an Home icon using react-icons.
+- Edit the Bachelor side.